Forward thinking and entrepreneurial UK property specialists

 Ben has led a number of successful transactions, totalling billions of pounds, including the £40m acquisition for British Land of 39 Victoria Street SW1, which was sold for £140m, and the acquisition of Minerva (a £1.1bn publicly listed property company) for Delancey, which has also realised exceptional returns.DDI: +44(0) 207 487 9635

-Robbie is a major figure in UK property.
-He was Chief Executive of London Merchant Securities plc and is now Chairman of Derwent London plc.
+Robbie was Chief Executive of London Merchant Securities plc and then Chairman of Derwent London plc until 2019.
 During his career he has backed a number of successful real estate businesses and funds, including Urbanfirst, Brockton Capital, Voreda; and most recently George Capital.

 Bob was Head of Property at British Land plc.
 He currently has non-executive roles with the Duke of Buccleuch’s estate, and Delancey.